acastellane/omi-doc/web-doc/docs/blocs/fire.md

 ## Description

-Fire is FPGA design that populated the Apollo card.
+Fire is a FPGA design populating the Apollo card.